psikoo/frameworks/README.md

-# frameworks
+# framworks

- A monorepo containing some usefull frameworks or templates
+You can find the frameworks and templates as branches in this repo.